-Coordinate a meeting with project participants to gather feedback on the effectiveness of the project and modifications needed as the project continues using alternative funding sources Energy, Environmental, Social and Economic Impact This project will provide energy savings as a result of pest exclusion activities in dining service areas.
+Prepare final report including future recommendations on expansion of the project and maintance of the existing project.
+Energy, Environmental, Social and Economic Impact This project will provide energy savings as a result of pest exclusion activities in dining service areas.
 During the site assessments, we will identify locations that allow pests to enter the building.
 If pests can enter, heating and cooling efficiencies are being reduced.
 Through better building maintenance to exclude pests, energy savings are realized as well.
 Environmental benefits are gained through reduced pesticide usage.
 Resource conservation occurs through the elimination of leaking pipes and faucets and energy savings.
 The reduction is pesticide usage and energy savings translates in to economic benefits.
 Increased sanitation and the reduction in pests have a positive social impact.
 In addition, our plan focuses on team building resulting in increased cooperation and collaboration between the members.
 Implementing an IPM plan on campus is a win-win-win scenario with direct benefits to the students, parents, staff and the whole campus by reducing energy consumption, pests and pesticides that result in economic savings.
 The increased sanitation in dining services and training to reduce pest infestations will provide social benefits and protect the health of our campus community and the environment.
-Outreach and Education Our project will be highly visible to students and their parents through direct contact via mailings and from information sessions that will be conducted at University housing locations.
+Outreach and Education Our project will be highly visible to students through direct contact via mailings and from information sessions that will be conducted at University housing locations.
 Students living in University housing will be part of the IPM team and will play an important role in assisting with the reduction or elimination of pests.
 We would welcome the opportunity to provide guest lectures on the project and on the concept of IPM as part of classroom instruction.
 All of our outreach materials that are developed will contain appropriate attribution recognizing funding from the SSC and we will work with local media (TV, radio and print) to publicize the project and its benefits.